Pronto

 • For faculty who like to use the Canvas grading tools along with Turnitin’s plagiarism checking capabilities.

-• Turnitin LTI 1.0 for Canvas (Classic LTI Version)
+• Turnitin LTI 1.3 for Canvas (current standard if you prefer the LTI approach)

 • Users clearly notice that they have gone from Canvas into Turnitin.